|

 any EMI issues.

-Twists: A little known fact, even amongst professionals in the field,
+Number of Twists: A little known fact, even amongst professionals in the field,

 is that the number of twists per foot varies from pair to pair in a high